SmileJet Vietnam

 Is Vietnam or Thailand cheaper for dental implants?

-How does the Vietnam country-wide guarantee compare to Thai clinic-by-clinic guarantees?
+How does the Vietnam country-wide coordination compare to Thai clinic-by-clinic aftercare?

 Which country is more convenient for Australian patients?